There are basically four options for living arrangements for people who have Prader-Willi syndrome:

 - Living with parents or other relatives

-Unfortunately, until such time as there is effective treatment to manage the hyperphagia (food drive) symptom caused by PWS, adults with the syndrome may not safely live truly independently.
+Until such time as there is effective treatment to manage PWS’ hyperphagia (food drive) symptom adults with PWS can not safely live truly independently.
 The issue of food control is paramount.
-While there are some individuals who live in supported living situations their access to food is strictly controlled, just as it would be living with family or in a group home.
+Options for living outside the family home include living in a Supported Living setting where access to food is strictly controlled and in an Adult Residential Facility, or group home, where access to food is strictly controlled.
 Inevitably those who have tried living independently have gained unsafe amounts of weight or have died before moving back to an environment where food is once again safe.

-Which of the above living arrangements is best for your family will depend on your child’s individual abilities and needs, your ability to care for your child, the needs of others living in your home, resources available (funding from Regional Center, private funds, proximity and quality of group home options, etc.), your child’s desires, etc. Keep in mind that the best option may change over time too.
+Which of the above living arrangements is best for your family will depend on your adult child’s individual abilities and needs, your ability to care for your loved one, the needs of others living in your home, resources available (funding from Regional Center, private funds, proximity and quality of group home options, etc.), your adult child’s desires, etc. Keep in mind that the best option for today may change over time.